 At the end of the day, I’m hoping to use this space to organize and share my thoughts and ideas as I work on them, with the aim to release finished products into the wild someday — probably via crowdfunding.
-(Kickstarter is another of my favorite things, and Patreon is starting to get there, too.)
-I might try to fit in some fiction here and there, too.
+I’m glad the likes of Kickstarter and Patreon exist to help folks bring their projects into the world.
+I might try to fit in some fiction here and there, also.

 If you just want to peek over my shoulder as that happens, great!
 If you want to join in and collaborate on something, that would also be right up my alley.
 If nothing else, talking over an idea is a great way to help give it form.

 Thanks for reading all that!
 Here's a bit of a poem:

 The glacier knocks in the cupboard,

 A lane to the land of the dead.

 —W.H.
 Auden, "As I Walked Out One Evening"

 But what's up with that title?
 Doesn't "Orbis Tertius" mean "Third world"?

 Well, yes and no. Yes, in a literal sense, the Latin translates that way; no, it's not at all a reference to the outdated, Cold War era term for "developing" countries not affiliated with the US or USSR.
 This story is the origin of what I mean by that name, though while it may clear up that question, it may have the consequence of making other matters worse...